ashokdhakad/invisible_clock/README.md

 This tutorial aims at explaining some key concepts of `image processing` using `opencv` with python.
 We will try to understand each line of the [code](AR_invisibility_Cloak.py)

-> ###### Note for someone using python for the first time:
-> anything written after '#' will be treated as a comment.
-> it is a good practice to add comments in your code.
-> It makes the code easy to understand.

 ### Importing all the required libraries

 ```python